TwilioDevEd/twiliochat-csharp/README.md

    Your `TwilioApiKey` and `TwilioApiSecret` can be found at https://www.twilio.com/console/dev-tools/api-keys

-   And finally, your `TwilioIpmServiceSid` can be found at https://www.twilio.com/console/chat/dashboard
+   And finally, your `TwilioChatServiceSid` can be found at https://www.twilio.com/console/chat/dashboard

+1. Open the project using Visual Studio

-1. Build the solution.
+1. Using Visual Studio's UI, choose Build Solution from the Build menu.

-1. Run the application.
+1. To run the code, click the green play button in the toolbar.

 1. Check it out at [http://localhost:1398](http://localhost:1398)

 That's it!

+## Tests

+1. If Test Explorer is not open, open it by choosing Test > Windows > Test Explorer from the top menu bar.
+1. Choose Run All to run the tests.

 ## Meta